CiscoDevNet/cloud-cml/documentation/AWS.md

 The AWS CLI and Terraform can be installed on the on-prem CML controller or, when this is undesirable due to support concerns, on a separate Linux instance.

-That said, it *should be possible* to run the tooling also on macOS with tools installed via [Homebrew](https://brew.sh/).
-Or on Windows with WSL.
-However, this hasn't been tested by us.

 ### Preparation

 Some of the steps and procedures outlined below are preparation steps and only need to be done once.
 Those are